 Playing sports should not be limited to the field of your school, college, or community.
 Even when you’re at home or working, sparing at least 30 minutes for any sport you love can be very helpful.

 It is not advisable to only see sports as a strenuous activity that you are doing for the sake of health.
 Instead, take it as a hobby and enjoy it.
 Encourage your family members to be a part of your sport too.
 This will give a boost to the overall health of the family.

-Activities such as cycling, swimming, running, and even walking are some of the physical activities that can be done on a daily basis.
+Activities such as cycling, swimming, running, and even walking are some of the physical activities that can be done daily.
 It must not be forgotten that playing sports alone will not give you a healthy body and mind.
-Many other factors such as intake, the stress levels in your life, or even the clothes or shoes that you’re wearing must also be considered.
+Many other factors such as nutritional intake, the stress levels in your life, or even the clothes or shoes that you’re wearing must also be considered.